SantiagoLopezDavid/Spotify-Revenue-and-Expenses-Analysis/README.md

 This dashboard collects and tracks complex data and organizes it into simple, easy-to-understand formats.
 And also facilitates trend identification, identifies areas for improvement, and allows decision-makers to monitor changes in operations efficiently.

 ## 🔎 Table of contents
-- Data Preparation.
-- Data Cleaning.
+- Data Preparation and Data Cleaning.
 - Exploratory Analysis.
 - Visualization.
   - Key Insights and Recommedations.

 ## 📂 How to Use
 1. **Explore the Database**: